rotem081/Gershoni-lab/Regression analysis/README.md

     return (x-mu)/sigma
 ```

-least_square function get array of coeffecients, the function load the data from existing
+least_square function get array of coefficients, the function load the data from existing
-verible in the envieroment and return the distance between the predicted and measured effect
+variable in the environment and return the distance between the predicted and measured effect

 ```
 def least_square(x):
-    # data : each row is a bull, each column is a parmeter
+    # data : each row is a bull, each column is a parameter
     data = np.array(normalized_parameters)
     # effect corresponding to the bulls in data. first effect belong to bull
     # in first row and so on